For Women - Blog

 You can learn how to do that through these three lessons Jesus teaches us at the well.

 Jesus was a Jewish man.
-The woman was a Samaritan — from a group of people who descended from Jews and intermarried with Gentiles.
-Jews generally had a very low opinion of Samaritans. (for more read: Who Were the Samaritans?).
-In John 4:4 (New International Version), this Samaritan woman responds to Jesus’ countercultural request for water by saying, “You are a Jew and I am a Samaritan woman.
+The woman was a Samaritan, descended from Jews who had intermarried with Gentiles.
+Jews generally had a very low opinion of Samaritans.
+In John 4:4 (New International Version), this Samaritan woman responds to Jesus’ request for water by saying, “You are a Jew and I am a Samaritan woman.
 How can you ask me for a drink?”
 The verse explains, “For Jews do not associate with Samaritans.”

 Throughout this chapter we see Jesus breaking through cultural and religious barriers, even though it was socially taboo.
 In verses 21-26, Jesus tells the woman that there will be a time when true believers in God will worship the Father not on mountain tops or in temples, following a religion or cultural tradition, but through the Holy Spirit living inside of them.